-The Graduate School of Social Sciences (GSSS) is an educational institute of the University of Amsterdam.
-Founded in January 2009, it has been built upon existing institutional structures.
-The Graduate School has about 1000 registered Master’s students of various nationalities.
+The Graduate School of Social Sciences (GSSS) is an educational institute of the University of Amsterdam, situated within the Faculty of Social and Behavioural Sciences and located at the Roeterseiland (building B/C).
+Built upon pre-existing institutional structures, it was founded in its current form in January 2009.
+The Graduate School has about 1,000 registered Master’s students of various nationalities.

-Our ambition is to be a dynamic, multifaceted institution marked by high academic standards, an open intellectual international atmosphere, and a vibrant ‘academic commons' with multiple public events, where Dutch and international students and faculty engage in debates, in seminars and in the class rooms.
+Our ambition is to be a dynamic and pluralist institution marked by high academic standards, an open and inclusive intellectual atmosphere, and a vibrant ‘academic commons', where Dutch and international students and faculty engage in the seminar rooms and at many extracurricular events.

 Diversity and excellence

-At the Graduate School of Social Sciences we stand for diversity and excellence of social science graduate programmes in the areas of
+At the Graduate School of Social Sciences we stand for excellence and diversity of social science graduate programmes in the areas of

 - and anthropology.